mono/website/docs/database-access/providers/oracle.md

 -   Data Adapter exists, and a DataSet can be filled using it.

--   May not work on non-X86 platforms such as Mac OS X nor Solaris SPARC.
+-   May not work on non-X86 platforms such as macOS nor Solaris SPARC.
 Does not work due to byte-ordering or alignment issues with different processors.
 We accept patches to get these platforms working.

 Action plan
 -----------